Tacoma Theft Attorney

 At The Law Offices of Morgan Fletcher Benfield, PLLC, we don’t want to see a lapse in judgment unnecessarily limit your future and will do everything possible under the law to challenge the evidence, find any mistakes made by law enforcement, and obtain a result that lets you put this incident in the past—where it belongs.

-If you’ve been charged with any theft crime in Tacoma or any of its surrounding areas, call attorney Morgan Fletcher Benfield right away to see how we can help (253) 518-3643.
+If you’ve been charged with any theft crime in Seattle, Tacoma or any of its surrounding areas, call attorney Morgan Fletcher Benfield.